spielcrypto/solana-dao/README.md

 - `/login` - Create or access your Solana account (automatic wallet generation)
 - `/account` - Show your account information and wallet details
 - `/balance` - Show your SOL balance
+- `/fundaccount` - Fund your account with SOL for voting (development only)

 ### Group Management (Admin Only)
 - `/creategroup "name" "description"` - Create a new DAO group